 UCC launches ‘Sacred Conversations to End Racism’ curriculum in commitment to racial equity in America

-With the launch of Sacred Conversations to End Racism (SC2ER), a restorative justice curriculum, the United Church of Christ adds another tool, another set of resources for congregations working on a sacred mission to eradicate racism.
+The United Church of Christ is adding another tool, a new set of resources for congregations working on a sacred mission to eradicate racism.